-Land Surveying Types:
+Land Survey Types:

 A lot is typically under an acre in size.
-The lot is then described, for example, as “Lot 21 of Peachy Subdivision Phase 2 as recorded in Plat Book 12, Page 32 in the Talladega County Probate Office.”
+The lot is then described, for example, as “Lot 21 of Peachy Subdivision Phase 2 as recorded in Plat Book 12, Page 32 in the Lee County Probate Office.”
 If the lot is described according to a deed description (metes and bounds) then we call that a boundary survey.

 Boundary Survey – is normally on a much larger parcel, typically larger than one acre.
 This type involves locating the property corners as marked by an iron pipe, a rebar, or some other monument and preparing a survey drawing.
 Improvements on the parcel may or may not be located, depending on the proposed use of the survey.
 Boundary lines may or may not be marked, depending on the clients’ request.
 Easement lines, if any, will also be located.

 Construction Staking – Surveying measurements that are made prior to, or while a site is under construction, to control the horizontal position and vertical position (elevation).
 For example, Surveyors typically place stakes at building corners for a new house site to insure that it is built in the proper location and does not encroach on any building line or easement.
 Construction staking is also done for work like curb and gutter, earthwork, sanitary manholes, streets, etc.

 Site Plan– A site plan is prepared, normally, in order to obtain approval to construct some type structure on a lot, like a house.
 This may involve field work, depending on the circumstances.
 The majority of site plans are completed in the office.
 After approval of the site plan, then some construction staking might take place.
 (See above)